 Sir Henry Percy (20 May 1364 – 21 July 1403), commonly known as Sir Harry Hotspur, or simply Hotspur, was a late-medieval English nobleman.

 He was knighted by King Edward III in April 1377, together with the future Kings Richard II and Henry IV.
-In 1380, he was in Ireland with the Earl of March, and in 1383, he travelled in Prussia.
-He was appointed warden of the east march either on 30 July 1384 and in 1385 accompanied Richard II on an expedition into Scotland.
+In 1380, he was in Ireland with the Earl of March and, in 1383, he travelled in Prussia.
+He was appointed warden of the East March on 30 July 1384 and in 1385 accompanied Richard II on an expedition into Scotland.

 "As a tribute to his speed in advance and readiness to attack" on the Scottish borders, the Scots bestowed on him the name 'Haatspore'.